kssrikar4/Image-Classifier/README.md

 pip install tensorflow[and-cuda]
 ```

+## Models
+The trained models discussed in these notebooks are available for download and use on the Hugging Face Hub: [kssrikar4/DogBreed-Classification](https://huggingface.co/kssrikar4/DogBreed-Classification)

 ## Summary of Results

 | Model            | Params | Val-Acc @10ep | Test‐Acc | Macro F1 |